davidselassie/games/README.md

 * `style-ongoing` - Has ongoing encounters throughout life
 * `style-party` - Best played in a party
 * `style-playground` - Best played outdoors on a hard surface
-* `styly-outdoors`  -Best played in a large open space
+* `style-outdoors` - Best played in a large open space
-* `style-enclosed` -Game that can be played in enclosed spaces such as a car
+* `style-enclosed` - Game that can be played in enclosed spaces such as a car
-* `style-ice breaker` -Game that can be used as an ice breaker
+* `style-icebreaker` - Game that can be used as an ice breaker
-* `style-silly` -Game that forces people to be in a silly situation
+* `style-silly` - Game that forces people to be in a silly situation
 * `not-safe-for-kids` - This game has some element of safety concern and should not be played with children.

+If you want to make a new tag, it can't have spaces.

 ## License
 All game descriptions are copyright the [contributors](https://github.com/selassid/games/graphs/contributors) and are licensed [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).
 The Jekyll templates and configuration are licensed [MIT](http://mit-license.org).
 Anything you contribute here will be released under these terms.